Fitch Affirms Fidelity National Financial's Ratings; Outlook Stable

 guidelines for 'A' IFS category title insurers, which includes a

-The following is a list of key rating drivers that could lead to
+Key rating drivers that could lead to a revision in the Outlook

 --An absolute RAC score below 105% or deterioration in